 - MIXED: Mixed Mode

-All station transmitters, receivers and antennas must be located within a 500 meter diameter circle.
-The use of receiving equipment outside the 500 meter circle is considered unsportsmanlike and may be grounds for disqualification.
+- All station transmitters, receivers and antennas must be located within a 500 meter diameter circle.
+No change of location is allowed during the contest period.

-QSOs with stations without submitted logs are counted as confirmed only if such a callsign was present at least four (4) times in all submitted logs.
+- QSOs with stations without submitted logs are counted as confirmed only if such a valid callsign was present at least four (4) times in all submitted logs.

 - SHORT WAVE LISTENERS (SWL): Polish SWLs must log the callsign, signal report and exchange sent by a foreign station, as well as the callsign of the Polish station.
 Foreign SWLs must log the callsign and exchange sent by the Polish station, as well as the callsign of the foreign station.
 Points, multiplier and scoring is the same as for transmitting stations.
 Both Polish stations and foreign stations can only be logged once per band and mode, except if one of the stations is a new multiplier.

 - CONTEST LOGS: Electronic logs in the Cabrillo format should be sent via the spdxcontest.pzk.org.pl website only.
 Logs sent via e-mail are no longer acceptable.
 All entries must be submitted no later than April 16, 2023, 23.59 UTC.

 - CONTEST RESULTS: Preliminary results will be available on the SP DX Contest website (spdxcontest.pzk.org.pl) on Apr 30, 2023.
 Any discrepancies and requests for clarification can be submitted to email@example.com until May 7, 2023.
 Official results will be published on the SPDX Contest website by May 14, 2023.